Perception of Rock Bolt – Detection & 6-DoF Pose Estimation for Mining Automation

 • 92 % detection accuracy and 0.028 average pose error on unseen RGB-D datasets.

-• Achieved 0.401 majority-voting robustness score across noisy test conditions.
+• 0.401 robustness score under noisy and partially occluded conditions.

 Pose-Estimate Workflow